Edward Harold Bell: Confessions and suspicions

-His revelations was met with mixed feelings by some of the victims' family members, who were left unsure whether the killer was being genuine or was just using a ploy, due to his requirement that he be given legal immunity in exchange for a full confession.
+His revelations were met with mixed feelings by some of the victims' family members, who were left unsure whether the killer was being genuine or was just using a ploy, due to his requirement that he be given legal immunity in exchange for a full confession.
 On the other hand, other family members and some investigators considered the claims to be credible, as Bell's criminal past, proximity to the crime scenes at the right dates and mentioning details not known to the public made him a viable suspect in their eyes.
 In addition to this, Panamanian authorities announced that they considered him a suspect in four rape-murders committed in their country: two while he was residing in Boquete, and another two in Panama City.

 Death

-Despite several investigations into his claims, Bell was never charged with any other murder besides Dickens'.
+Despite several investigations into his claims, Bell was only charged with the murder of Larry Dickens.
 On April 20, 2019, he died from heart failure at the Wallace Pack Unit, aged 79.
-His death was met with relief from both Dickens' and the other victims' family members, who believed that he was responsible for their deaths.
+His death was met with relief from both Dickens' and the other victims' family members, who believed that he was responsible for the deaths of their loved ones.